-This is the story of three ambitious women working at a New York publishing company in the late 1950s.
-The young women deal with, among other things, love entanglements and work-related conflicts.
+This is the story of three young and ambitious women working at a New York publishing company in the late 1950s.
+The career-oriented women deal with, among other things, love entanglements and work-related conflicts.

 Reaction & Thoughts:

-Based upon Rona Jaffe’s best-selling novel, The Best of Everything is a beautiful-photographed (in color CinemaScope), surprisingly compelling melodrama that focuses on the issues career-oriented women faced in the 1950s.
-Yes, it is a glossy soap opera, but it’s extremely well-made with a cast made up of excellent actors, both seasoned veterans and stars-on-the-rise.
+Based upon Rona Jaffe’s best-selling novel of the same name, The Best of Everything is a beautifully-photographed (in CinemaScope), surprisingly compelling and engaging melodrama that focuses on the issues working women faced in the 1950s.
+Yes, it’s a glossy soap opera, but it’s extremely well-crafted with an excellent ensemble cast.

-Considering that there are so many characters with their own story-lines, director Jean Negulesco (Johnny Belinda) and writers Edith Sommer and Mann Rubin do a pretty good job keeping the narrative relatively simple and interesting.
+Considering that there are so many characters with their own storylines, director Jean Negulesco (Three Coins in the Fountain) and screenwriters Edith Sommer (This Property Is Condemned) and Mann Rubin (The First Deadly Sin) do a superior job keeping the narrative relatively simple and interesting.

-The Best of Everything sits at a crossroads of an indecisive era — the movie is sandwiched between 1950s conformity and 1960s disillusionment.
-It’s the kind of film that both glorifies and condemns traditional values and that’s interesting to watch.
+The Best of Everything is sandwiched between 1950s conformity and 1960s disillusionment.
 Although dated in places, you’ll be surprised — I know I was — to see how many of the issues presented here are still relevant today.
-Office politics, careerism, sexual harassment, etc., The Best of Everything tackles common workplace complaints, almost exclusively viewed from the female perspective.
+Office politics, careerism, sexual harassment, etc., The Best of Everything tackles common workplace complaints, almost exclusively viewed from a female perspective.

 William C. Mellor’s (A Place in the Sun and The Diary of Anne Frank) widescreen cinematography is wonderful — corporate America never looked more beautiful!
 I also liked the Oscar-nominated title song, composed by Alfred Newman (The Mark of Zorro), with lyrics by Sammy Cahn, and sung by crooner Johnny Mathis.